Climate Mental Health

 Take a break when burnt out

-Heal from past trauma in order to reconnect with the natural world
+Heal from past trauma to reconnect with the natural world

 Look for beauty and meaning